jdyelle/jdyelle.github.io/Tutorials/VBoxESCluster/Cloning.md

 ## ESNode1

 Last time we left ESNode1, the ElasticSearch service wasn't configured to start up automatically.
 Let's start ESNode1 back up and log in as *root*.
-Let's enable ElasticSearch autostart, and start the service.
+Then we can enable ElasticSearch autostart, and start the service.

 ````
 systemctl enable elasticsearch.service